benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

+- All we have to do to opt-in to ISR is set the `revalidate` property
+  - And that tells Next when the cache should expire and rebuild the page

+---

 - ISR has all the same advantages and disadvantages as SSG
   - The huge difference is that the pre-rendered HTML can actually **update w/o requiring a rebuild**
+  - We don't have to rebuild the entire site to change a couple of pages
+- There's even something called "on-demand incremental static regeneration" (OD-ISR?)
+  - Basically instead of revalidating on an interval we can tell Next when to revalidate
+  - Kind of like a webhook but with page-level granularity

 ---

 - ISR would work great for our blog posts
   - Everyone is still getting the same blog post
-- But if we're adding/updating content w/ a CMS
+- But if we're adding/updating content w/ a headless CMS
   - We don't want to have to rebuild each time the content changes
   - That was the drawback of the static site builders
 - ISR is best for pages that are the same for everyone but need to update regularly